FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY

 Mary Ann Carroll, an iconic legend, First Lady, and the only Original Highwaywoman, died at 79.

-Willie Daniels, an iconic painter, mentor, and legend, has died at 71; read more on his page.
+Willie Daniels, an iconic painter, mentor, and legend, has died at the age of 71.
+Read more on his page.

 An iconic legend, Isaac Knight, died on February 17, 2022, at 80.